mattvenn/audo-edit-2000/README.md

 gave up on recordmydesktop, too long a wait after recording without onthefly encoding, but too variable a framerate with onthefly encoding. using ffmpeg instead.

+# Tue 30 Apr 19:42:14 CEST 2019

+investigating why moviepy corrupts some video files with show/load/write/preview. only a problem on the screen capture.

+but then doing another capture with same record tool and can preview fine. does work on my old laptop at home. versions? work pc: moviepy version '0.2.3.2', ffmpeg 2.8.15,  139c49acce8f7465d04fa671df6d02  cover/cover-screen.mkv